310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% img /img/es/eventstory/meteorimpact/secondhalfch33.jpg %}

 {% bubble Kuro pastbcg %}
-… Haha.
+…Haha.
 I dunno what happened to you, but you’ve bounced back stronger, haven’t ya, Morisawa?

 You don’t need to yell it so loud — I’ve *always* known you were a real cool hero.